praveenkurup/praveenkurup/README.md

 ### 🎯 Interests
 - 🏎️ F1 fan
 - ♟️ Chess player
+- 🎸 Learning guitar and jamming to tunes
+- 🧱 Building IoT gadgets and tinkering with sensors
+- 🤖 Automating workflows and making life easier with scripts
+- 🎬 Editing videos, creating motion graphics, and experimenting with visual effects
+- 🔒 Exploring cybersecurity tools and ethical hacking techniques
 - 🧪 Tinkering with weird projects and learning new tech

 ### 💡 Background